SweetRomeo/Encryption_Decryption_Algorithms/README.md

 ### 🎯 About the Project

-This repository contains C++ implementations of various cryptographic algorithms powered by the **OpenSSL** library.
-It serves as a practical guide and codebase for understanding how to implement secure data encryption and decryption in C++ applications.

-The project is structured as a console application, making it easy to test and verify different encryption methods.
+This desktop application is designed to measure the performance of cryptographic algorithms.
+It utilizes the **OpenSSL** library to execute various encryption and decryption processes and precisely calculates the **time required for decryption**.

+It serves as a benchmarking tool for developers and cryptography enthusiasts to understand the speed trade-offs between different algorithms (e.g., AES vs. DES) and key sizes.

 ### ✨ Key Features

+* **⏱️ Precision Timing:** Accurately calculates the elapsed time for decryption operations in milliseconds/microseconds.
+* **📊 Algorithm Benchmarking:** Compare the performance of different OpenSSL algorithms side-by-side.
+* **💻 Desktop Environment:** Optimized to run on desktop platforms (Windows/Linux) for reliable CPU access.
-* **🛡️ OpenSSL Integration:** Utilizes the industry-standard OpenSSL library for robust security.
+* **🛡️ OpenSSL Implementation:** Uses industry-standard libraries for authentic performance metrics.
-* **🔑 Encryption & Decryption:** Demonstrates the complete lifecycle of data protection.
-* **💻 C++ Implementation:** High-performance code written in modern C++.
-* **⚡ Visual Studio Ready:** Includes project files compatible with Visual Studio.

-### 🛠 Prerequisites
+### 🛠 Tech Stack

-Before running the project, ensure you have the following installed:

-* **C++ Compiler:** GCC, Clang, or MSVC (Visual Studio).
-* **OpenSSL Library:** Must be installed and linked to your project.
-    * *Windows:* Can be installed via vcpkg or pre-compiled binaries.
-    * *Linux:* `sudo apt-get install libssl-dev`
+* **Language:** C++ (High performance & direct memory management)
+* **Library:** OpenSSL (Cryptographic functions)
+* **IDE:** Visual Studio (Project structure is optimized for VS)

 ### 🚀 Installation & Build

-#### Option 1: Visual Studio (Recommended for Windows)
+#### Option 1: Visual Studio (Recommended)
 1. Clone the repository:
     ```bash
     git clone [https://github.com/SweetRomeo/Encryption_Decryption_Algorithms.git](https://github.com/SweetRomeo/Encryption_Decryption_Algorithms.git)
     ```
-2. Open the solution file inside the `ConsoleApplication4` folder.
+2. Open the solution file in the `ConsoleApplication4` folder via Visual Studio.
-3. Ensure OpenSSL include and library directories are correctly configured in Project Properties.
+3. Ensure OpenSSL dependencies (Include & Lib folders) are correctly linked in Project Properties.
-4. Build and Run (F5).
+4. Run the application (**Ctrl + F5**).

-#### Option 2: Command Line (Linux/Mac)
+#### Option 2: Command Line (GCC/Clang)
-1. Navigate to the project directory.
+1. Navigate to the source directory.
-2. Compile using `g++` (linking crypto and ssl libraries):
+2. Compile with OpenSSL linking:
     ```bash
-    g++ main.cpp basic_encryption.cpp -o encryptor -lssl -lcrypto
+    g++ main.cpp basic_encryption.cpp -o crypto-bench -lssl -lcrypto
     ```
-3. Run the application:
+3. Run the benchmark:
     ```bash
-    ./encryptor
+    ./crypto-bench
     ```

 ---